- Xiaomi’s New Logo – Marketing Farce, or Ridiculous Masterpiece?

 With no initial minimum deposit or balance required, the OCBC Business Growth Account offers an attractive set-up at no cost.
 Accounts can be opened online, with applicants able to receive their account numbers almost instantly.

 Compared to DBS’ Business Digital Account, OCBC charges a relatively lower monthly fee of S$10, which is waived for the first two months.
 An additional multi-currency account, transacting in US dollars and Euros, can also be set up together with the Business Growth Account, and both will be charged under the same account fee of S$10 per month.

-In addition, OCBC is the only bank which offers free FAST and GIRO transactions.
+In addition, OCBC is the offers free FAST and GIRO transactions.
 However, its foreign transfer fees, excepting the multi-currency account, are comparable to DBS’ and could be considered restrictively high by some.

 Overall, the OCBC Business Growth Account is a very solid choice.

 UOB’s Singapore Dollar Business Current Account does not really offer any terms that stand out from the previous two.
 Like DBS, a minimum deposit of S$1,000 is required.
 Unlike DBS and OCBC, setting up a business bank account in Singapore with UOB requires a minimum daily balance of S$10,000, with a S$35 fall-below fee.
 Foreign transfer fees start from S$40.